codegram/decidim-staging/README.md

 6. When the feature is reviewed close the PR (DO NOT MERGE IT!)

 ## Updating the app
+Using the "Review App creator" can give some problems with migrations.
+You can use the "App updater" workflow to update and existing Review App with the last changes from the Decidim branch.
+In order to do it:

+1. Go to the [Actions](https://github.com/codegram/decidim-staging/actions) tab
+2. Select **App updater** and click on **Run workflow** button
+3. Fill in the **Decidim branch name** with the name of your feature branch
+4. Click **Run workflow**

-Using the Review App creator can give some problems with migrations.
-There's an alternative: use `bin/decidim_upgrade` (check `master` branch if your branch doesn't have it).
+Also, there's an alternative: use `bin/decidim_upgrade` (check `master` branch if your branch doesn't have it).
 The downside is that it currently needs to be executed manually (clone the repo, checkout to your branch, run the command and commit&push the changes) but it won't give any problems with migrations.

 ## Reseeding the DB